X

 302 | Back To The Future: Lessons From 50 Years At The Top Of His Game – Chat with Scott Keck

-Want to hear from an Expert Witness who has been observing and analysing the property market for over FIFTY years?
+Want to hear from an expert witness who has been observing and analysing the property market for over FIFTY years?
 And what if they also happen to be a highly regarded industry professional who’s literally been valuing the price of property for more than five decades…?

-… you’d probably get a bucket load of invaluable intel, right?
+You’d probably get a bucketload of invaluable intel, right?

 Well, let’s put it this way… the gold from today’s guest is well worth a king’s ransom!
-One of our favourite episodes yet – and you’re about to hear from someone who’s property knowledge is off the charts and who, let’s face it, we’ve been admiring from afar for years!
+One of our favourite episodes yet – and you’re about to hear from someone whose property knowledge is off the charts and who, let’s face it, we’ve been admiring from afar for years!

 Welcome to the couch… Scott Keck!